gabyballester/next-blog-app-nextjs14-typescript-sqlite/README.md

 ## Database

 This application uses SQLite as its database.
 Ensure that the SQLite database is properly set up before running the application.

+It includes a built-in db through the use of this file `services\post.services.ts` which recreates the db if it doesn't exist.

 **Note:** Image files must be stored in assets and also in public allowing the db url access the folder based on the url provided.